-We have negotiated new COVID/quarantine procedures with the National Science Foundation(NSF).
-NSF wants to maintain a high level of COVID safety at Summit station and have a special quarantine program.
-However, it will be possible for EGRIP to follow a less restrictive set of rules, provided that EGRIP personnel will respect the COVID "bubble" of Summit personnel.
+COVID quarantine procedures of the National Science Foundation(NSF) are at time of writing under review.
+NSF wants to maintain a high level of COVID safety at Summit station and is reviewing the special quarantine program.
+However, EGRIP will to follow a less restrictive set of rules, which will be similar to those of the New York Air Guard.
+EGRIP personnel should respect the COVID "bubble" of Summit personnel.